Fitch Affirms Prevoir Vie & Prevoir Risques Divers at IFS 'A'; Outlook Stable

 potential market risks.

-The IDR for Prevoir is one notch higher than it would be under
+Prevoir's IDR is one notch higher than it would be under Fitch's

 notching methodology.
 This reflects the holding company's lack